-All international qualifications will be checked for academic comparability using the online UKNaric qualifications database.
-The Admissions team has access to UKNaric training materials and guidance on the evaluation and verification of international qualifications.
+All international qualifications will be checked for academic comparability using the online UKENIC qualifications database.

 Students may gain admission through Recognised Prior Learning (RPL)

 RPL is the process by which the college can identify, assess and certify an applicant's past educational and vocational achievements.
 Applicants wishing to be considered for APL for a particular programme for the purpose of admission or credit must bring this to the attention of the course director at the application and interview stage.
 Applicants wishing to be considered for direct entry into a level above four or five would normally only be credited a maximum of 240 credits.
 Gaining credit at level 6 does not qualify.